Ebad8931/PythonWorkshop/README.md

 # Python Workshop
 ## IEEE N2E Coding Club Python-for-beginners Workshop in Spring 2019 Semester at Rutgers University, New Brunswick

-This is a beginner level Python course distributed in 5 parts.
+This was a beginner level Python course distributed in 5 parts.
 The source code used in the presentation slides is available in the repository and the links to the Presentations are shared below.

 ### Introduction to Python
 https://www.slideshare.net/EbadullahQureshi/01-introduction-to-python